 To understand what WP-CLI is, we start with the "CLI".
 In German, we would translate a CLI (Command Line Interface) as "command line programme".
 You can quickly understand what this is by pressing Win+R on Windows, typing "cmd" and waiting to see what happens.
 On a Mac, all you have to do is start the "Terminal" application.
 The Box with the cryptic lines that opens there usually seems rather daunting to inexperienced people - but with increasing technical knowledge it becomes more and more familiar.

 A command line programme then not only creates a kind of "feel-good" atmosphere, but can save a lot of work!
-To become good at developing and programming systems, working with command line interfaces in any form is an important part.
+To become proficient at developing and programming systems, working with command line interfaces in any form is an important part.

-But the benefits of CLIs are considerable: the two most important are increased work efficiency and automation of repetitive tasks.
+But the benefits of CLIs are considerable.
+The two most important are increased work efficiency and automation of repetitive tasks.
 Now that you know what a CLI is, let's take a closer look at WP-CLI .

 What is WP-CLI and why should you use it?
 In short, WP-CLI is a file that allows you to execute specific commands in the WordPress terminal.
 You can find a complete list of commands in the official WP-CLI documentation.
 There is also the possibility to create your own WP-CLI commands.
 You can read how this works in the "Commands Cookbook".

-With WP-CLI you can automate processes that would otherwise consume your valuable time, starting with the most basic task - installing WordPress .
-The basic installation of WordPress is not a big challenge, but if you have a site in local development and now want to host the Staging or production site online, you will need to reinstall WordPress and the necessary Plugins .
+With WP-CLI you can automate processes that would otherwise consume your valuable time, starting with the most basic task - installing WordPress.
+The basic installation of WordPress is not a big challenge, but if you have a site in local development and now want to host the staging or production site online, you will need to reinstall WordPress and the necessary plugins.

 As an alternative to manual installation, you could connect to your server via SSH, navigate to the correct folder and run the following in the CLI: